Krisha Hospital

 We provide a comprehensive range of services for CTS, including diagnosis, non-surgical treatment options (such as splinting and physical therapy), and surgical intervention when necessary.
 Our team specializes in managing CTS to help restore hand function and alleviate pain.

-To schedule an appointment, you can call our hospital or book an appointment online.
-Our staff will assist you with the scheduling process and provide you with any necessary information.
+To schedule an appointment, you can call our hospital directly at +91 75677 63301, or book your appointment online at your convenience.
+We also offer teleconsultation for patients who prefer remote consultation.
+Our staff will assist you throughout the scheduling process and provide all the necessary information you may need.

 During your first consultation, we will conduct a thorough evaluation, review your medical history, and discuss your symptoms.
 This may include a physical examination and, if necessary, additional diagnostic tests such as nerve conduction studies.